NeuroHex: A Brain-Inspired Hex Coordinate System to Enable Highly Computationally-Efficient World Models for Continuous Online-Adaptive Learning: Experimentation with Real-World Spatial Data

 For NeuroHex to support spatial data in the real world at scale, we develop a spatial data processing tool that transforms OpenStreetMap (OSM) \cite{OSM} data into our NeuroHex framework, analogous to the Sensory Processing Pipeline shown in Figure~\ref{fig:Top-Level Model}.

 We use this OSM-to-NeuroHex conversion tool (\textit{OSM2Hex}) to better understand the efficiency of NeuroHex in encoding real-world information.
 Looking at real spatial data also helps us to scope the needed sizing of working memory and reference frames in long-term memory going forward.
+Figure~\ref{fig:full_pipeline} shows the complete end-to-end processing pipeline of the OSM2Hex conversion tools flow.

 This section evaluates NeuroHex using OSM2Hex and geographic data for the Pittsburgh metropolitan area and a higher-resolution analysis of the Oakland area (containing Carnegie Mellon University and University Of Pittsburgh campuses).
 These experiments allow us to empirically determine parameters for reference frame size, object limits, geometric simplification thresholds, and multi-scale resolution behavior.